telerik/blazor-docs/components/grid/columns/menu.md

 * `None` - disables the filtering from the Column Menu.
 This is the recommended option if you use [`FilterRow` mode]({%slug grid-filter-row%}).
 * `FilterMenu` - enables a filter menu to apply filtering.

->important Do not mix [`FilterRow`]({%slug grid-filter-row%}) mode with [`FilterMenu`]({%slug grid-filter-menu%}) in the Column Menu.
-These filtering modes provide different UI and filter inputs.
-Combining them may mislead the user about the applied filters.
+### Groupable

+To group the Grid from the Column Menu set the `Groupable` parameter of the `GridColumnMenuSettings` tag to `true`.
+This feature will group the component by the column you have opened the Column Menu from.

 ### Frozen Columns

-To disable locking and unlocking of a column from the Column Menu, set the `Lockable` parameter of the `GridColumnMenuSettings` to `false`.
+To disable locking and unlocking of a column from the Column Menu, set the `Lockable` parameter of the column to `false`.

-### Column Chooser
+### Sorting

-The Column Chooser in the Column Menu allows you to toggle the visibility of the Grid columns from the Column Menu.
-By the default, all columns are visible under the `Columns` section of the Column Menu (click the Columns item to expand it).

-The **Apply** button will set the column visibility according to the current checkbox values and will close the column menu.
-The **Reset** button will revert the checkbox values to the state they had when the column menu was opened.
-At this point, the user can start over, click **Apply**, or click outside the column menu to close it.

-To disable the column chooser, set the `ShowColumnChooser` parameter of the `<GridColumnMenuSettings>` to `false`.
+To remove the sorting option from the Column Menu, set the `Sortable` parameter of the `GridColumnMenuSettings` tag to `false`.

+### Reorderable

-To hide a column from the Column Chooser set the `VisibleInColumnChooser` property of the column to `false`.
+To allow column reordering from the Column Column, set the `Reorderable` parameter of the `GridColumnMenuSettings` tag to `true`.

 ### Sections